 You obviously can't record or stream anything, though people do.
 As a blogger, I am guilty of tweeting during panels, but I do not bust out my laptop or iPad and annoy everyone around me with a giant lit-up screen.
 I've seen people do this (or just kids playing on tablets) and haven't seen security stop it, but the policies hint this will happen.

 Onto the important rules.

-You cannot bring a "functional prop or weapon" to Comic-Con.
-No actual swords, rifles, knives or anything projectile.
-They must be simulated AND they must be inspected and tagged at the Costume Props Desk in Hall E. This includes stilts.
-Oh, and if you're wearing an "oversized costume" you might be asked to leave the Exhibit Hall.
+After the recent Phoenix Comicon brouhaha, many attendees feared CCI would zealously clamp down on all cosplay weapons.
+That is not the case!
+You still can't bring a "functional prop or weapon" like actual swords, rifles, knives or anything projectile.
+Cosplay weapons must be simulated AND they must be inspected and tagged at the Costume Props Desks (they added another one) in Hall E and C2.